cadekeenan/PutinSentimentAnalysis/README.md

 ## Acknowledgements
-- Many thanks to the inspiration for this project
+- Many thanks to the inspiration for this project as well as original developers for sharing code

 ## Contact
 Created by [@cadekeenan] <br>